Loft Conversion Builders in Forest Hill (SE23)

 - How much does a Forest Hill loft conversion cost?

-- Rear dormer on a Victorian terrace (the most common Forest Hill project) runs £48,000-£72,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-L-shaped dormer on wider terraces and villas runs £55,000-£82,000.
-Hip-to-gable on Edwardian semis around the Honor Oak borders runs £55,000-£85,000.
-Cut-roof Victorian construction avoids the £3,000-£5,000 trussed-roof structural premium found on 1930s housing.
-FD30 escape route door upgrades are £400-£600 per door.
-Party wall surveyor (Agreed Surveyor route) is £900-£1,500.
-Conservation area or Article 4 full planning adds £206 in fee and 2-4 weeks of lead time.
-Fixed-price contract before any work starts.
+- Three patterns cover most Forest Hill work.
+Rear dormer on a Victorian terrace is the most common, delivering a master bedroom with en-suite within the existing roofline including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+L-shaped dormer on wider terraces and villas adds a second bedroom or home office.
+Hip-to-gable on Edwardian semis around the Honor Oak borders creates a full-width master suite.
+Cut-roof Victorian construction avoids the trussed-roof structural work found on 1930s housing.
+The contract also covers FD30 escape route door upgrades and party wall surveyor coordination.
+Conservation area or Article 4 full planning adds £206 in council fee and 2 to 4 weeks of lead time.
+The fixed price is confirmed after a free site visit, before any work starts.

 - Will the Forest Hill Conservation Area affect my loft conversion?

 - Only on properties within the boundary.
-The Forest Hill Conservation Area covers parts of the town centre and surrounding streets — most residential streets are outside it.
+The Forest Hill Conservation Area covers parts of the town centre and surrounding streets, and most residential streets are outside it.
 Within the area, front-facing dormers are virtually never approved, rear dormers can be approved with subordinate proportions and matching materials, and Lewisham Council's conservation team reviews each application individually.
 The smaller Honor Oak Estate conservation area affects some Honor Oak Park properties.
 We check both boundaries on the Lewisham planning portal at the survey before quoting any work.
 Outside the conservation areas, standard permitted development rules apply under Class B with the 40 cubic metre allowance.

 - What are Article 4 directions and how do they affect Forest Hill conversions?